 - Ask questions to promote user engagement with the service to get the ball rolling.

-The real benefit of using video is that it’s reusable content.
+One of the many benefits of using video is that it’s reusable content.
 Unlike a phone call, a video is a high-touch customer engagement strategy that you can use over and over again, in different contexts.
-As Kristen Craft of Wistia writes,
+As Kristen Craft, former Head of Demand Gen & Business Development at Wistia, writes,

 “We argue that videos are like blog posts or other content.
 You don't write one and consider yourself finished.
 You point back to them, reference them in other content, and ensure they get the mileage they deserve.
 At the end of the day, it's all about generating good content and distributing it efficiently.”

 So if you’ve made a tutorial video explaining how to use an aspect of your product and people in your community forum are asking about that problem, re-posting that video in that thread is a great way to get additional mileage out of that old video.
 The person posting the question feels like the video was made exactly for them, even though it was a fixed cost for your company.